ashokide/devops-learn/aws/11-cloud-integrations.md

 - Real time big data streaming
 - Managed service
 - Collect, process and analyze real time streaming data at any scale
-- Kinesis Data Streams
+- Kinesis Data Streams - Low latency streaming to ingest data at scale from hundreds of thousands of sources
-- Kinesis Data Firehose
+- Kinesis Data Firehose - Load streams into S3, Redshift, ElastiSearch, etc.,
-- Kinesis Data Analytics
+- Kinesis Data Analytics - real-time analytics on streams using SQL
-- Kinesis Video Streams
+- Kinesis Video Streams - monitor real-time video streams for analytics or ML